HidayatRivai2020/Python/README.md

     - create a python file with format `.py`
     - open a new terminal
     - `python file_name.py`
+- interpreter
+    - `source code`: text file with python instruction
+    - `interpreter`: translation tool to translate from python into real computer command

 ## More
 - `pycache`: cache to run python faster